- Clinical science

 Friedreich ataxia (FDRA) is an autosomal recessive disorder involving trinucleotide repeat expansion that leads to progressive neurodegeneration.
 It affects multiple spinal cord tracts, causing muscle weakness and impaired coordination of all limbs.
 A staggering gait in childhood is the resulting main symptom.
 Other features include skeletal abnormalities, cardiomyopathy, and diabetes.
 The clinical course is mainly determined by the extent of the loss of mobility and cardiac involvement.
 Diagnosis requires confirmation with genetic tests.
 Because there is no curative therapy available, the prognosis is poor.

-- Wide-based steppage gait with dysmetria and frequent falling
+- Wide-based gait with frequent falling

 - Titubation while standing or sitting

-- Action and intention tremors
+- Arms: action and intention tremors

 - Dysarthria and dysphagia (may be accompanied by uncoordinated breathing)